Skip to Content

-Not to be confused with Irish symbols (e.g the Claddagh), Celtic symbols, like the Celtic Knots, were brought to Ireland by the Celts thousands of years ago.
+Not to be confused with Irish symbols (like the Claddagh), true Celtic symbols, such as Celtic knots, spirals and early crosses, arrived in Ireland with Celtic culture over 2,000 years ago.

 Celtic symbols and meanings explained